MatthewC22/LockIT/README.md

 ### This is just a guide of hello.py to a .exe in Python 3

+###This guide assumes you have already installed Python 3 from https://python.org

 .exe was made using pyinstaller - https://pyinstaller.readthedocs.io/en/stable/

 To get pyinstaller...go to your comamnd prompt or linux terminal and enter the following pip command: